 Employment is a paid work agreement between an employer and employee.
 The term applies to a person who is hired for a salary or fee to perform work for an employer.
 Although employees can negotiate certain items in an employment agreement, the terms and conditions are largely determined by the employer.
 This agreement may also be terminated by the employer or the employee.

-An employment agreement for an individual employee can be verbal, written in an email, or it can be a job offer letter.
+An employment agreement for an individual employee can be a verbal exchange, written email, or job offer letter.
 The offer of employment can be implied in an interview or written in a formal, official employment contract.

 Time and Compensation of Employment

 Employment agreements vary, as they may involve different time commitments and compensation plans.

 - An hourly part-time job that is paid a certain dollar amount for each hour worked